DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved unprecedented development, excelling in tasks such as reasoning, question answering, and code generation \cite{brown2020language,touvron2023llama,chowdhery2023palm,liu2024deepseek,bai2023qwen,achiam2023gpt}.
-However, they still suffer from limitations including a lack of planning and self-correction capabilities when facing complex problems \cite{huang2022language,ahn2022can}.
-To address these limitations, researchers have developed autonomous agents based on Large Language Models capable of planning and utilizing tools to enhance problem-solving capabilities \cite{yao2022react,wang2023voyager,shen2023hugginggpt}.
-Building upon this, the field has further evolved into Multi-Agent Systems which orchestrate collaboration among multiple agents \cite{park2023generative,li2024survey}.
-By leveraging collective intelligence, Multi-Agent Systems can decompose complex problems and combine diverse viewpoints, surpassing the performance of individual models.
+LLM-based autonomous agents have demonstrated strong capabilities in planning, tool use, and multi-step reasoning \cite{yao2022react,wang2023voyager,shen2023hugginggpt}.
+However, individual agents still struggle with tasks requiring diverse perspectives and collaborative verification.
+To address this, the field has evolved into Multi-Agent Systems, which orchestrate multi-agent collaboration to combine diverse viewpoints and surpass individual model performance \cite{park2023generative,li2024survey}.

 Within the realm of Multi-Agent Systems, Multi-Agent Debate \cite{liang2023encouraging,du2023improving,chan2023chateval} has emerged as a particularly effective paradigm.
 In this framework, multiple agents are introduced to discuss a shared question.
 Agents first generate independent responses and then engage in a structured debate, iteratively refining their contributions based on peer feedback.
 This approach has shown significant improvements in factuality and reasoning tasks.
-However, a major challenge remains: due to model homogeneity and identical inherent mental sets \cite{liu2025breaking,zhang2025if,smit2023should}, agents often generate nearly identical responses during the debate, causing the process to collapse to simple majority voting \cite{choi2025debate}.